Ledger Pruning

 • The sequencer will only allow pruning of acknowledged events.
 As such, if a client such as a participant or mediator stops acknowledging events that have been sent to it, sequencer pruning will be blocked.
 This is a current limitation.

 • Generally, idle sequencer clients will only acknowledge once they have observed subsequent events.
 This means that idle clients normally won’t acknowledge the last event.
 Since each member requests a time-proof once per day, there is a default limitation that a system with idle but connected clients cannot be pruned with a retention window of less than 24 hours.
 As the topology manager connects to the sequencer but is often idle and only invoked on topology changes, this limitation manifests itself when pruning test environments where aggressive pruning windows of less than 24 hours are used.
-This can be fixed by adjusting the domain-tracker time of the topology manager: canton.domains.mydomain.time-tracker.min-observation-duration = 1h.
+This can be fixed by adjusting the sync domain-tracker time of the topology manager: canton.domains.mydomain.time-tracker.min-observation-duration = 1h.

 • Pruning of participants requires the participant to have received a commitment from each counter-participant with which it shares a contract.
 If a participant becomes defunct and stops sending commitments, pruning of the participant will not work.
 Therefore, before you disable a participant, please make sure that is not involved in any contract.
 This is a current limitation.